renataprs/flyswatter-app/README.md

 - 3 difficulty levels based on fly's speed; </br>
 - Timer and life points.</br>
 </br>
-ℹ The interface was provided by the course: "Desenvolvimento Web Completo 2019" at Udemy.
-I did some modifications and translated the text elements from Portuguese into English.
+The interface was provided by the course: "Desenvolvimento Web Completo 2019" at Udemy.
+I did some modifications for better adaptation to my project and translated the text elements from Portuguese into English.

 <hr width = 50%>